 Fathers may be heroes to our sons, someone who is never wrong and does everything right.
 However, everyone makes mistakes.
 Parents also make mistakes.
 It is wise to admit their mistakes and correct it.
 There is no need to be ashamed.

 Explain the error and it is an opportunity for learning and acquiring values such as honesty.

 By doing so it does not undermine your authority’s.
-But however, it teaches your son to rationalist his own thoughts understand the other person’s point of view.
+But however, it teaches your son to rationalise his own thoughts understand the other person’s point of view.
 Own up to his mistakes and course correct.

 When we fail to do it.
 Keep our egos high we find that we fall short of our teenager’s expectation of us.
 Later on when we are in a situation to deal with teen sons, they are not very receptive.

-From my experience I have seen that every single time I have accepted or apologized for a hasty judgement.
+From my experience I have seen that every single time I have accepted or apologised for a hasty judgement.
 Or a misunderstanding where I am at fault.
 I have only noticed that we as a family have come out of it stronger full

 Similarly, it is necessary to accept that children make mistakes and not criticize or shame them for it but understand and support them.